-At the end of the year, the following awards are given to all students who have met the following requirements:
+At the end of the year, the following awards are given to all elementary students who have met the following requirements:

-- \ Bible Bible Certificate: Students in grades 1-5 who memorize the required scriptures each month - Bible Medal: Students in all grades who memorize the entire school scriptures each month - \ A Honor Roll As in all academic subjects each quarter. - \ A-B Honor Roll A or B in all academic subjects during each quarter. - \ Book Report Award Students who have met the book report requirements and/or reading requirements for the year. - \ Perfect Attendance Students have no absences or tardies all year.
-Certificates will be awarded on a semester basis as follows: - 1.
-Perfect Attendance (no absences or tardies) - 2.
-Excellent Attendance (not more than one absence and/or one tardy) - 3.
-Good Attendance (not more than two absences and/or two tardies) - \ Conduct "E" in conduct in all classes for each grading quarter.
+- Bible Bible Certificate: Students in grades K-4 who memorize the required scriptures each month - Bible Medal: Students in all grades who memorize the entire school scriptures each month - Principal's List All A's in all academic subjects each quarter.

+- Honor Roll A or B in all academic subjects during each quarter. - Excellent Conduct "E" in conduct in all classes for each grading quarter. - AR or Reading Award Met the required reading goal for the year